slu-soc5650/syllabus/docs/grading.md

 ### Late Work

 Once the class begins, any assignments submitted will be treated as late.
 Assignments handed in within 24-hours of the beginning of class will have 15% deducted from the grade.
 I will deduct 15% per day for the next two 24-hour periods that assignments are late.
-After 72 hours, I will not accept late work.
+After 72 hours, I accept late work at half credit.
+It is imperative that you avoid missing assignments.
+They build upon each other, and students can easily find themselves weeks behind on coursework in this class.

 If you cannot attend class because of personal illness, a family issue, jury duty, an athletic match, or a religious observance, you must contact me beforehand to discuss alternate submission of work.

 ## Extra Credit